BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Performance Metrics and Problem Formulation

 The availability in $\Gamma$ direction can be estimated over a short time period using

-In \gls{urllc}, the requirement is often defined in the form of \cite{popovskiUrllc}
+In \gls{urllc}, the requirement is often defined in the form of~\cite{popovskiUrllc}

-where $\alpha_i^{\mathrm{req}}$ is the communication service availability requirement of the use case that \gls{urllc} device $i$ belongs to, and $\gamma$ is the sensitivity of this use case to $\alpha_i^{\mathrm{req}}$.
-We follow \cite{3GPP22104} in assuming that the requirement for \gls{ul} and \gls{dl} availability is the same for a given use case.
+where $\alpha_i^{\mathrm{req}}$ is the communication service availability requirement of the use case that \gls{urllc} device $i$ belongs to, and $\gamma$ is the maximum tolerable violation probability, which is determined by the sensitivity of this use case to $\alpha_i^{\mathrm{req}}$.
+We follow~\cite{3GPP22104} in assuming that the requirement for \gls{ul} and \gls{dl} availability is the same for a given use case.